seaside98/cookbook/in_progress/thin_pizza.md

 Place both doughs stacked on a sheet tray and refrigerate, uncovered, for 24 hours to cold ferment and develop a skin for a crispier crust.

-Pizza Sauce Ingredients
+## Sauce
-* 1 28oz/800g can crushed tomatoes
+* 220g canned whole tomatoes and juice
-* 100g (1/3 cup) tomato paste
+* 30g tomato paste
-* 12g (2 1/2 tsp) salt
-* 20g (5 tsp) granulated sugar
+* 5g granulated sugar
-* 1g (1/2 tsp) chili flakes
+* Pinch chili flakes
-* 2g (2 tsp) dried basil
-* 2g (1 tsp) dried oregano
+* 1/2 tsp dried oregano
-* 2g (1/2 tsp) onion powder
+* <1/4 tsp onion powder
-* 2g (1/2 tsp) garlic powder
+* <1/4 tsp garlic powder

-Pizza Sauce Instructions:
-1. Scoop out half a cup of crushed tomatoes from the can.
-2. Add the tomato paste, salt, sugar, chili flakes, basil, oregano, onion powder, and garlic powder to the remaining crushed tomatoes.
-3. Blend the sauce with immersion blender until the dried herbs are broken down and everything is well combined.
+* Salt to taste

+Blend in a blender on low until somewhat smooth.
+Season to taste with salt.

 Italian Sausage Ingredients
 * 450g (1 lb) 80/20 ground pork